FedericoMainettiGambera/ENTITY-RELATION-DataStructure-high-efficiency-/README.md

 # High efficiency Entity-Relation Data Structure

+Project for "Alithm and Principles of Computer Science" course of Politecnico di Milano.

 **The main focus of the entire project is on complex data structures**

 ## Topic